LisSkis/EventApp/README.md

  ### Testing

- To start tests you can run `npm run test` command or `npm run test-watch` to run tests and watch for changes in tests.
+ To start tests run `npm run test` command or `npm run test-watch` to run tests and watch for changes in tests.